How To Store

 Source : madejustforu

-Drying basil with silica gel is a meticulous yet effective method for preserving its flavor and vibrant green color.
-Begin by washing and drying the basil leaves gently to remove any dirt or moisture.
+Drying basil with silica gel is a very cautious but efficient way of preserving flavor and bright green color.
+First of all, basil leaves should be carefully washed and dried to remove dirt and moisture.

 A Step-By-Step Guide On Drying Basil